 More Details: Although in 2011 I converted to being a full-time novelist, there’s a part of me that will always think of myself as a freelance technical writer whose most marketable skill is my ability to translate product specifications from Engineer to English.
 I’m also a spouse and parent.

-Why a blog on exploring the world with a preschooler?
+Why a blog on exploring the world with a (now) second grader?

 Over the many years I’ve worked as a professional technical writer, people have paid me to explain how everything from genetic testing to networking security works (with a subset of people paying me to explain how to do things like manage an access point for a 3G wireless network or use a Christmas tree to regulate the flow from an oil well).

 Then I had a child.
 And though she doesn’t really want me telling her (how) to do things, she does ask a lot of interesting questions.
 Really interesting questions.
 So I started this blog.
 She doesn’t pay me much for it, but that’s ok.
-She can’t read (much) anyway.
+When I started this, she couldn’t read (much) anyway.